Best Things To Do in Grenada

 Grand Etang National Park

-When we arrived to the park, the first thing we did was check out the crater.
-It’s not the largest crater lake ever, but it sure is beautiful.
+When we arrived to the park, the first thing we did was check out the crater lake.
+It’s not the largest crater lake, but it sure is beautiful.
 Wind was ripping through the trees and over the lake, creating some pretty choppy water.
 They say the lake is bottomless, but it’s only about 20 feet deep.
 From here you can hike all around the crater, however the conditions weren’t great so we enjoyed the scenery from the pier.

 Just off the parking area is a pavilion where you can meet mona monkeys.
 These monkeys are not from Grenada, being brought from sub-Saharan Africa in the 1500s during the slave trade.
 Unlike the many varieties of macaques we’ve met in Asia, these monkeys are very calm and friendly with humans.
 They’re a bit skittish, but with the help of a local guide they will softly jump on your shoulders and you can take an incredible picture.